Home » Braised Potatoes with Pork (One-Pan)

 Best Potatoes for Stew

 You can also use Russet or red potatoes.
-Just watch the salt level and cook time, Russets soften faster, while red potatoes stay firmer.
+Russets break down more and help thicken the sauce, while red potatoes stay firmer and more defined.

 How to Make Braised Potatoes with Pork

 Sear the pork.
-Pat pork dry.
-Heat 2–3 tbsp oil in a large deep skillet over medium-high.
-Sear pork in batches until well browned, about 3–5 minutes per side.
-Transfer to a plate.
+Pat the pork dry, then heat 2–3 tablespoons of oil in a large, deep skillet over medium-high heat.
+Brown the pork in batches until golden on all sides, about 3–5 minutes per side, then transfer it to a plate.

-Season & return pork.
-Return pork and any juices.
-Add salt, black pepper, paprika, garlic powder, dried basil, and bay leaves.
-Stir to coat.
+Season and return the pork.
+Add the pork back to the pan along with any juices.
+Season with salt, black pepper, paprika, garlic powder, dried basil, and bay leaves, stirring gently to coat everything evenly.

-Add potatoes & liquid.
-Add potatoes and 4 cups of water or broth.
-Bring to a simmer, cover, and cook on low 30–40 minutes, until potatoes are tender.
-Add more liquid for a saucier finish if you like.
+Add the potatoes and liquid.
+Stir in the potatoes and pour in about 4 cups of water or broth.
+Bring to a gentle simmer, cover, and cook on low for 30–40 minutes, until the potatoes are tender.
+Add more liquid if you prefer a saucier stew.

-Finish & rest.
-Turn off heat, stir in chopped dill and parsley, cover and rest 10–15 minutes so flavors meld.
-Serve warm.
+Finish and rest.
+Turn off the heat and stir in the chopped dill and parsley.
+Cover and let the stew rest for 10–15 minutes so the flavors can fully come together before serving.

 Finished pork and potato stew topped with dill and parsley